DerGuru/The-Resonant/New Chapters/Part4/P4-07_The_Warning.md

 "Can we actually stop it?"
 Jason asked.

 "Yes.
 But not through reformation.
 You'll need to forcibly collapse its core pattern.
-RAE can help—she has the theoretical knowledge.
+RAE can help - she has the theoretical knowledge.
 But this isn't containment.
 This is combat.
 Against something built specifically to kill people like you."

 The word hung in the air: combat.